 - Optional: add 1 to 2 teaspoons of pure ground chai spices to the mixture.
 Stir everything together until everything is combined.
 Alternatively, you could use chai fragrance oil or a custom blend of essential oils (see above).

 - Pour the mixture into your molds and wait until about 2 hours or until the lotion bars have set and cooled.
 Most of the spices will sink to the bottom.
 You can place the molds covered in the freezer or fridge to harden faster.

 Store your lotion bars in a cool, dry and dark place.
 A tin or closed box is ideal.

 These lotion bars should keep up to 6 months.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Now all you need is someone to massage you!

-If you like this DIY then don’t forget to put a pin on it! 🙂
+AAAAND … If you like any of these DIY tutorials than don’t forget to put a pin on it! 🙂